 In postmodernity, leadership requires listening, learning, and serving.

 Eons ago, human beings looked up at the sun.
 They saw a god blazing across the sky.
 Today, we look up at the same sun.
-Now, we see fusion.
+Now, we see nuclear fusion.
 What’s the difference?
 Ideas.
 Knowledge.
 Perspective.
-Both ancient peoples and modern persons see with their eyes.
-But, ideas, stories, experience, thought and relationships determine what we see.
+Culture.
+Both ancient peoples and modern persons see the sun with their physical eyes.
+But, ideas, stories, experience, culture, thought and relationships determine what we see.

-I teach ethics, theology, and religion courses at Graceland University and Community of Christ Seminary.
-I ask, teach, profess and explore the questions that make human lives and life together.
+I teach ethics, theology, and religion courses.
+I’ve taught on contemporary theology and culture, the life and writings of Dr. Martin Luther King, Jr., God and sexuality, and consumerism.
+I ask, teach, profess and explore the questions that make human lives and life together possible.

 Who are you?
 Who am I?

 What is just and right?

 To whom am I responsible?

 Religion asks these questions and religious traditions – ancient and modern – respond to them.
 These questions are nearly universal: for every age, every community, every situation and every person.
 Without them, we are not human.

 Descartes was ultimately wrong.
 It’s not, “I think, therefore I am.”
 I am and you are because we are (relationships).
 You and I are what we choose and do (ethics).
 You are, and I am what we make (creativity).
 Our humanity is in the face of the Other (difference).